jvdcf/aed-schedules/docs/docs.md

 | Shows information about a class, including their students and schedule.
 - `student_count`
 | Counts the total number of students inside the database.
-- `student_list [<first_position> <number_of_students>]`
+- `student_list <name | code> [<first_position> <number_of_students>]`
 | Lists all students in the database, starting at the given position and showing the given number of students.
 If no arguments are given, it lists all students.
+The students are sorted by name or code, depending on the first argument.

 ### Requests